gabeweng/gabeweng.github.io/_posts/2020-08-30-back-translation.md

 Hugging Face recently released [1008 translation models](https://huggingface.co/models?search=Helsinki-NLP%2Fopus-mt) for almost 140 languages on their model hub.

 These models were originally trained by [Jörg Tiedemann](https://researchportal.helsinki.fi/en/persons/j%C3%B6rg-tiedemann) of the [Language Technology Research Group at the University of Helsinki](https://blogs.helsinki.fi/language-technology/).
-The original models were trained on the [Open Parallel Corpus(OPUS)](http://opus.nlpl.eu/) using a neural machine translation framework called [MarianNMT](https://marian-nmt.github.io/).
+They were trained on the [Open Parallel Corpus(OPUS)](http://opus.nlpl.eu/) using a neural machine translation framework called [MarianNMT](https://marian-nmt.github.io/).

-In this post, I will explain how you can use the MarianMT models to perform data augmentation for text.
+In this post, I will explain how you can use the MarianMT models to augment data text data.

 ## Back Translation
 We will use a data augmentation technique called "Back Translation".
 In this, we take an original text written in English.
 Then, we convert it into another language (eg. French) using MarianMT.
 We translate the French text back into English using MarianMT.
 We keep the back-translated English text if it is different from the original English sentence.